MatthiasHassel/ai_audio_creator/docs/AI_Audio_Creator_User_Manual.md

 - If audio generation fails, check your internet connection and API key settings.
+- If music generation fails, you might need to update your SUNO cookie.
+Check the README for more information.
 - For timeline playback issues, ensure all audio files are present in your project folder.
 - If the application crashes, check the log file in the 'logs' directory